webdeveric/what-template-am-i-using/readme.txt

 == Changelog ==

+= 0.1.6 =
+* Added drag and drop re-ordering of items displayed in the sidebar panel.
+* I rewrote how information is displayed in the sidebar panel (removed wtaiu_data filter).
+* Various CSS updates

 = 0.1.5 =
-* Updated css: text alignment, panel opening transition.
+* Updated CSS: text alignment, panel opening transition.
 * I updated the behavior of the close button.
 * Fixed PHP warning when WP_DEBUG is true.